hinnurainen/heidi-aatos-challenge/README.md

 At the moment there's no data to show.
 Use the provided `getWeatherFromApi` function and fetch the weather data when the `Weather` component is mounted the first time.

+**IMPORTANT NOTE:** The OpenWeatherMap API has a limit of 60 requests per minute.
+Be careful not to accidentally make an infinite loop that spams the API so your OpenWeatherMap account won't get blocked.
+If your account gets blocked, you won't be able to make any more requests and you have to make a new account and update your API key in `.env.development.local`.

 ### 3. Add some columns

 We'll be using a design system called Antd Design.
 Use Ant Design's Grid system to modify the view to show data in two columns (example below)